wellatleastitried/SecurityPlus/README.md

 ### Cross-Site Attacks
 Steps with example scenarios:
 #### Cross-Site Scripting (XSS)
-Takes advantage of a user's trust in a website.\
+Takes advantage of a user's trust in a website.
-Steps of Persistent XSS Attack:
+###### Steps of Persistent XSS Attack:
   - Adversary finds a site vulnerable to script injection
   - Adversary injects site with malicious script that steals user's session cookies
   - User activates malicious script each time they access the site
-  - User's session cookie is sent to the adversary\
+  - User's session cookie is sent to the adversary
-Steps of Reflective XSS Attack (Non-Persistent):
+###### Steps of Reflective XSS Attack (Non-Persistent):
-  - Adversary sends URL with malicious string to user
+1. Adversary sends URL with malicious string to user
-  - User tricked into opening link and requesting malicious URL from site
+2. User tricked into opening link and requesting malicious URL from site
-  - Site includes malicious string in its response to user
+3. Site includes malicious string in its response to user
-  - User's browser interprets malicious script as part of the legitimate webpage and executes the code\
+4. User's browser interprets malicious script as part of the legitimate webpage and executes the code
 #### Cross-Site Request Forgery (XSRF)
-Takes advantage of a website's trust in a user.\
+Takes advantage of a website's trust in a user.
-Steps of XSRF:
+###### Steps of XSRF:
-  - Adversary forges a request for a fund transfer to a site
+1. Adversary forges a request for a fund transfer to a site
-  - Adversary embeds request in a link and sends it to users who may be logged in to site
+2. Adversary embeds request in a link and sends it to users who may be logged in to site
-  - User clicks link, unintentionally sending request to site
+3. User clicks link, unintentionally sending request to site
-  - Site validates request and transfers funds from the visitor's accound to the adversary
+4. Site validates request and transfers funds from the visitor's account to the adversary